claudiogiaretta/AWS-architect-solution-associate/Extra.md

 - **Pricing**: No free tier; charged per request, function duration Note:CloudFront uses **Edge Locations**.
 Lambda edge uses **Edge Locations** and **Regional Edge Caches**.

+### Lambda structure
+- **Function Version**: You can use the version to manage the deployment of your AWS Lambda Function
+- **Aliasis**: provide name to reference Lambda function
+- **Lambda Layer**: Pull in additional code and content in the form of layer.
+Layer is a zip archive that **contains libraries, a custom runtime, or other dependencies**.
+You can use libraries in your function without needing to include them in your deployment package.
+- **Runtimes**: preconfigure environment to run specific programming languages.
+It doesn' require you to configure or set OS.
+	- they are published continuesly, so you had to keep it updated and not retain older version
+	- Code is delivered as a zip archive
 ## EBS
 ![[Pasted image 20241001174016.png]]